Max Wolfley

-Max Wolfley is an American politician serving as a member of the Oklahoma House of Representatives from the 95th district.
-Elected in November 2020, he assumed office on January 11, 2021.
+Max Wolfley is an American politician serving as a member of the Oklahoma House of Representatives from the 95th district since 2020.

 Education

-Woldley earned a bachelor's degree from Oklahoma State University–Stillwater.
+Wolfley earned a bachelor's degree from Oklahoma State University–Stillwater.

 Career

 Prior to entering politics, Wolfley worked as a teacher, coach, and flooring contractor.
 He was elected to the Oklahoma House of Representatives in November 2020 and assumed office on January 11, 2021.
 Wolfley also serves as vice chair of the House Elections & Ethics Committee.